-From Resource Scarcity To Ecological Security
+From Resource Scarcity to Ecological Security

 From Resource Scarcity to Ecological Security revisits the findings of The Global 2000 Report to the President—commissioned by President Jimmy Carter in 1977—and presents an up-to-date overview, informed by the earlier projections, of such critical topics as population, water, food, energy, climate change, deforestation, and biodiversity.
 It examines current environmental trends in order to consider the state of the global environment over the next thirty years and discusses what can be done now to achieve ecological security.

 The authors of From Resource Scarcity to Ecological Security find that the world population will likely continue to level off, but the population decline in many industrialized countries will create new socioeconomic and political problems—including the "reverse demographic shock" of disproportionately large aging populations.
 Although world food production is likely to increase at a rate that keeps up with population growth, greater demand in China as well as distributional issues will keep significant numbers of people malnourished.
 In addition to these continuing scarcity issues, ecological insecurity may increase because of new threats that include global warming, loss of biodiversity, bioinvasion, and the rapid worldwide growth of new diseases.
-Assessing Limits to Growth not only analyzes the nature of these impending problems but suggests ways to solve them.
+The book not only analyzes the nature of these impending problems but suggests ways to solve them.

-"This book does a first-rate job of bringing the arguments set out in The Limits to Growth up to date.
+This book does a first-rate job of bringing the arguments set out in The Limits to Growth up to date.
 But more important, it carefully lays out future trends that must be dealt with if an ecologically secure life is to be possible for our grandchildren.
-I recommend this book to anyone who is concerned about addressing now the critical problems that will shape the fortunes of future generations."
+I recommend this book to anyone who is concerned about addressing now the critical problems that will shape the fortunes of future generations.

-—Paul R. Ehrlich, Bing Professor of Population Studies, Stanford University, author of One With Nineveh: Politics, Consumption, and the Human Future
+Bing Professor of Population Studies, Stanford University, author of One With Nineveh: Politics, Consumption, and the Human Future